kriber82/AdventOfCraft2024/exercise/kotlin/day14/thoughts.md

   - approvals kotlin sample project works, when dowgrading kotest jvm to 1.8.0
   - out of ideas for now
   - moving tests out of default package
+- Assuming the current implementation and tests were correct.
+  - Did some quick exploratory testing to ensure this is the case
+  - Could us mutation testing to be extra sure, but won't today